helm/helm/docs/charts.md

 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
 deprecated: Whether this chart is deprecated (optional, boolean)
 ```

-If you are familiar with the `Chart.yaml` file format for Helm Classic, you will
-notice that fields specifying dependencies have been removed.
-That is because
-the new Chart format expresses dependencies using the `charts/` directory.

 Other fields will be silently ignored.